bottledcode/RFC/drafts/function-autoloading.md

 with the default value set to SPL_AUTOLOAD_CLASS.
 The name of the first parameter will be changed to `$name` to reflect that it can be a class or function name.

-### function_exists

-The `function_exists` function will be updated to include a boolean option (`$autoload`) as the second parameter, which will default to `true`.
-If set to `true`, the function autoloader will be called if the function is not defined, otherwise, it will not be called.

 ```php
 spl_autoload_call('\Some\func', SPL_AUTOLOAD_FUNCTION); // Calls the function autoloader
 spl_autoload_call('\Some\func'); // Calls the class autoloader